 5. Grade students based on their degree of participation and understanding French conversation.
 Assess them informally

 Because the focus of French conversation online or in Paris is on conveying meaning rather than on correctness, students should be assessed mostly informally.

 In a group class, the French teacher can sit in on conversations, and get an idea on the degree of participation of each student.

-Students can also be asked to hold a conversation in front of the teacher or their classmates and be evaluated based on their expression skills, their use of communication strategies, their knowledge of the vocabulary, and so forth.
+Students can also be asked to hold a conversation in front of the tutor or their classmates and be evaluated based on their expression skills, their use of communication strategies, their knowledge of the vocabulary, and so forth.
 Lastly, more formal quizzes and tests can be given in the form of listening to and understanding French conversations.